equinor/radix-platform/scripts/README.md

 This scripts takes care of bootstrapping new cluster (if it hasn't been created beforehand with base-components installed) install base components and migrate Radix resources to new cluster.

-- PIM yourself to 'AZ PIM OMNIA RADIX Cluster Admin - `dev or prod`'
+- PIM yourself to `AZ PIM OMNIA RADIX Cluster Admin - <dev or prod>` group, and `Radix Confidential Data Contributor` and `Contributor` resource for the respective subscription
-- Check that you can list secrets in current cluster (where you are migrating from)
+- Teardown old cluster
-- Optionally Teardown: Modify `config.yaml` and comment out the cluster to be removed, then run `teardown.sh` in `scripts/aks/teardown.sh`
+    - Modify `/terraform/subscriptions/<s940|s941>/<zone>/config.yaml` and comment out the cluster to be removed
+    - Run `teardown.sh` in `scripts/aks/teardown.sh`
+- Migrate new cluster:
+    - Add new cluster to `/terraform/subscriptions/<s940|s941>/<zone>/config.yaml` but do not set `activecluster` to true yet
     - Run script by the [migrate.sh](./migrate.sh).
 See file header in for usage
     - Follow the procedure from the script.
     - After cluster is created from the Github Action, verify the cluster in Azure
     - After Github Action is finished, press space to space to continue in the migration script

 #### 2.1.1 Set new cluster to active